-Liquid Biopsy for Cancer Detection
+Liquid Biopsy for Cancer Detection and Treatment Monitoring

 A liquid biopsy is an important spoke in the wheel of precision oncology: this non-invasive genetic test provides extremely fast results on the mutations driving your specific form of cancer – and often enables us to start you on the correct targeted treatment within just 10 days.